ZhengYuan-Public/zhengyuan-public.github.io/_posts/2023-07-28-GPUServerBuild.md

 My major reasons for choosing 2080Ti x 4 over 4090 x1 are as follows:

-1. The FP32 performance in this build has a huge drop, but [it’s rare that networks need full FP32 accuracy](https://pytorch.org/blog/what-every-user-should-know-about-mixed-precision-training-in-pytorch/#:~:text=It%E2%80%99s%20rare%20that%20networks%20need%20this%20much%20numerical%20accuracy.).
+1. The FP32 performance in this build has a huge drop, but [networks rarely need full FP32 accuracy](https://pytorch.org/blog/what-every-user-should-know-about-mixed-precision-training-in-pytorch/#:~:text=It%E2%80%99s%20rare%20that%20networks%20need%20this%20much%20numerical%20accuracy.).
 Instead, the bottleneck is usually the VRAM size when training large networks.
-1. I really want and like the **88**GB VRAM in this build.
+1. I want and like the **88**GB VRAM in this build. :heart_eyes_cat:
-1. Training with lower precision is still the trend and there are lots of interesting reseach going on in this filed.
+1. Training with lower precision is still the trend and lots of interesting research is going on in this field.

 >  Some time stamps
 >